botlabs-gg/yagpdb/lib/dca/README.md

 // Encoding a file and saving it to disk encodeSession := dca.EncodeFile("path/to/file.mp3", dca.StdEncodeOptions)
-// Make sure everything is cleaned up, that for example the encoding process if any issues happened isnt lingering around defer encodeSession.Cleanup()
+// Make sure everything is cleaned up, that for example the encoding process if any issues happened isn't lingering around defer encodeSession.Cleanup()

 output, err := os.Create("output.dca")